RubaBanat/reading-notes-102/readme03.md

 ## Also you can use these two information to you from what we learned :

-+By running the git remote command, you can view the short names, such as “origin,” of all specified remote handles.
++ By running the git remote command, you can view the short names, such as “origin,” of all specified remote handles.

-+By using git remote -v, you can view all the remote URLs next to their corresponding short names.
++ By using git remote -v, you can view all the remote URLs next to their corresponding short names.